How to make PDFs accessible

 Visual formatting

-Your PDF must use formatting like text size and bolding to make your headings stand out and show how important they are:
+Headings in your PDF should use formatting like text size and bolding to make them stand out and show how important they are:

 - The more important your heading is, the bigger it should be.
 For example, your heading level 1 should be bigger than your heading level 2s.